-- 1 or to User and press the Menu Select button directly below User.
+- 1 or or to User and press the Menu Select button directly below User.
 The display shows the User Login screen. - 2 Perform one of the following actions: - or to [ID Entry] and press the Menu Select button directly below Edit to enter ID.
 A blinking cursor appears on the screen.
 Use the keypad to type or edit a user name.
-Press the Menu Select button directly below Ok to submit. - a or to scroll through the list of predefined user names.
-Press the Menu Select button
+Press the Menu Select button directly below 0k to submit.

-Press and hold or to scroll through the list of predefined user names at a fast scroll rate.
+- or to scroll through the list of predefined user names.
+Press the Menu Select button directly below Sel to select the predefined user name. - Press and hold or or to scroll through the list of predefined user names at a fast scroll rate.
 Press the Menu Select button directly below Logn to select the predefined user name.